-We begin a wonderful adventure in our study of the gospel of Luke, this morning, and let me invite you to open to the sixth chapter.
+We begin a wonderful adventure in our study of the gospel of Luke, this morning, and let me invite you to open to the 6th chapter.
 Take your Bible and look at Luke chapter 6.
 We come to verses 12 through 16.
-Here we are introduced to the Twelve Apostles and we're going to cal;l the series "The Master's Men."
-The Twelve Apostles are introduced to us in this important text.
+Here we are introduced to the Twelve Apostles and we're going to call the series "The Master's Men."
+The twelve apostles are introduced to us in this important text.

 You're going to find the study of these twelve men very, very interesting.
 You're also going to find it very, very encouraging because you're going to find that these were very common men, called and equipped and empowered for a very uncommon ministry.
 And this is consistent with what God does.
 He deals with the common, the hoi polloi, if you will.
 And He lifts them up to amazing, inexplicable usefulness.
 And when their lives have a powerful impact on the world, it is clear to everybody that it can't be because of them, and consequently all the glory goes to God.